Case Study: Willmott Dixon

-Under the government's BSF programme Stoke Newington School planned to rebuild the outdated building and to restore a more positive learning environment for both students and staff.
-A new replacement kitchen and dining area were due to be constructed during the building period and therefore a catering facility that could operate as a traditional kitchen with commercial catering equipment was required.
+Under the Government's BSF programme, Stoke Newington School planned to rebuild the outdated building and to restore a more positive learning environment for both students and staff.
+A new replacement kitchen and dining area was due to be constructed during the building period and therefore a temporary facility that could operate as a traditional kitchen with commercial catering equipment was required.

-The kitchen facility consists of a 28ft production kitchen, 25ft food preparation kitchen, 16ft pot wash, an integrated walk-in cold storage unit, ambient storage with COSHH cupboard and a toilet/changing facility with bench, lockers and wash-up for the kitchen staff.
+The kitchen facility consists of a Crusader production kitchen, Commander food preparation kitchen, Companion pot wash, an integrated walk in cold storage unit, ambient storage with COSHH cupboard and a toilet/changing facility with bench, lockers and wash-up for the kitchen staff.
 All six units were installed and linked via a food safe corridor, which is connected to the dining bay at one end and has a 'goods in' delivery ramp at the other.
-The six bay modular dining hall had two lines of servery providing hot/cold food and a 'grab & go' sandwich section, both with chilled display units and tills.
+The six bay modular dining hall has two lines of servery providing hot/cold food and a 'grab & go' sandwich section both with chilled display units and tills.
 Access to the complete facility consists of two Disability Discrimination Act compliant ramps and one Part M compliant steps with platform.
-To further assist Willmott Dixon during this program of works, Dawsongroup also provided a 4 bay modular building to be used as a dance studio, complete with heating and various floor finishes.
+To further assist Willmott Dixon during this program of works Dawsongroup also provided a 4 bay modular building to be used as a dance studio, complete with heating and various floor finishes.

-All of the client's requirements were met with the flexible and tailor-made solutions supplied by Dawsongroup.
-With top level accuracy and planning and by installing the dining facility on existing foundations, we were able to offer savings on the installation costs and exceed the client's expectations.
+All of the client's requirements were met with the flexible and tailor made solutions supplied by Dawsongroup.
+With top level accuracy, planning and by installing the dining facility on existing foundations, we were able to offer savings on the installation costs and exceed the client's expectations.